 Design by Diego Sabogal

-The ear apex, or erjian, is a pressure point used to treat a variety of symptoms.
+The ear apex, or erjian, is a pressure point that may help manage a variety of symptoms.
 It is at the very top center of the ear, also called the apex.

 According to a 2011 study, applying pressure to different auricular pressure points, which are on and around the ear, may have specific therapeutic results.

-Many believe that stimulation of the ear apex pressure point can play a role in alleviating migraines and help with earaches and tension headaches.
+Many believe that stimulation of the ear apex pressure point can play a role in alleviating migraine and help with earaches and tension headaches.

 Design by Diego Sabogal